benmvp/slides/2020/reactglobal/perfect-lib.md

 - Ok, enough about me
 - Let's talk about making this perfect JavaScript library
   * This info applies for an **open-source** package or **internal** to your company
+  * It can be your React component library or any JS library
 - Remember we're shifting are focus to what our users need (the developers)
   * Not necessarily what we care about
 - So let's jump in!